DS202-at-ISU/ds2020-lab-3-ds2020-lab-3-team-10/README.md

 Include at least one sentence discussing the result of your fact-checking endeavor.

+Cameron Kraklio Iron Man, Hulk, Captain America, Thor, Hawkeye, Black Widow, Scarlet Witch, Quicksilver and The Vision — every single one of them has died at least once in the course of their time Avenging in the comics.
+In fact, Hawkeye died twice

 Upload your changes to the repository.
 Discuss and refine answers as a team.